phanikishoreg/dist-sys-exercises/lec-3/discovery/REPORT.md

 * If you observe the logs of Proxy, Discovery and Conversion servers, you'll see the distributed behavior.

-## Changle, Ashwini: Can you add the exact steps you followed to show the working?
+## Changle, Ashwini, Mruganka: Can you add the exact steps you followed to show the working?
 Commands used to run each!
 Steps and sample of one multi-step conversion!